Short story – fantasy/horror – 6,500 words

 After that, during outside time, I would first run around the quad checking to see if Brandolvo was spying on me, then sit, leaning against a wall to practice.
 The guard dogs would watch me, but after a while lose interest.
 The other prisoners didn’t care, except for the witch from the wagon.
 She would come watch at times.
 We weren’t friends – you couldn’t be, here – but we talked occasionally.

 She sat down next to me.
 “What you try?” she asked.
 She scoffed when I told her.

 “I will escape.”
 I studied her expression.
 “If I can take you, do you want to come?”
 I saw a flicker of hope before she suppressed it.

 She stood.
 “Don’t think anatomy—that be science talking, lobes and crazy stuff.
 You no need.
 Think voices, think where Talent be.”
 She spat in the dirt and began to walk off.
 “You hear voices, eh?
 Use them.”

-Someone was moaning, two or three cells down the hall.
-I had to take a break, stop beating my head against a metaphoric wall.
+For now, I had to take a break, stop beating my head against a metaphoric wall.